ALRhub/fancy_gym/README.md

 |`ViaPointReacher-v0`| Simple reaching task leveraging a via point, which supports self collision detection.
 Provides a reward only at 100 and 199 for reaching the viapoint and goal point, respectively.| 200 | 5 | 18
 |`HoleReacher-v0`| 5 link reaching task where the end-effector needs to reach into a narrow hole without collding with itself or walls | 200 | 5 | 18

-### DMP Environments
+## Motion Primitive Environments (Episodic environments)
-These environments are closer to stochastic search.
-They always execute a full trajectory, which is computed by a DMP and executed by a controller, e.g. a PD controller.
+Unlike step-based environments, these motion primitive (MP) environments are closer to stochastic search and what can be found in robotics.
+They always execute a full trajectory, which is computed by a Dynamic Motion Primitive (DMP) or Probabilitic Motion Primitive (DetPMP) and translated into individual actions with a controller, e.g. a PD controller.
+The actual Controller, however, depends on the type of environment, i.e. position, velocity, or torque controlled.
-The goal is to learn the parameters of this DMP to generate a suitable trajectory.
+The goal is to learn the parametrization of the motion primitives in order to generate a suitable trajectory.
+MP This can also be done in a contextual setting, where all changing elements of the task are exposed once in the beginning.
+This requires to find a new parametrization for each trajectory.
-All environments provide the full episode reward and additional information about early terminations, e.g. due to collisions.
+All environments provide the full cumulative episode reward and additional information about early terminations, e.g. due to collisions.

+### Classic Control
 |Name| Description|Horizon|Action Dimension|Context Dimension
 |---|---|---|---|---|
 |`ViaPointReacherDMP-v0`| A DMP provides a trajectory for the `ViaPointReacher-v0` task. | 200 | 25